 As with all our BBC monitors, the cabinet is a finely tuned structure that uses high quality birch plywood and hardwood batons.
 The 12mm panels are mass-loaded to move resonances away from the midrange region and Rockwool is used in preference to cheap foam for air damping.

 The design retains the same midrange clarity and balance of the LS5/9, but offers an extended bass response and greater authority at high level in larger rooms.
 The continuity of sound quality between the two designs means that engineers can move between the two different loudspeakers with complete confidence during the recording and mastering process.

 The LS5/8 was originally conceived as an active design, but Derek Hughes has designed a passive crossover that greatly improves on the resolution and imaging of the original design while still conforming to the demanding BBC specification.

 The LS5/8 is available in Cherry.
-Optional Finishes with a surcharge.
+Optional Finishes available with tiered pricing.